1. What to do if you notice an RFP you would like to bid on:

 Please note: Late bids cannot be accepted.

-i.
-If after reviewing the contract drafted by our City Solicitor you have questions or concerns, the city department you are working with will put you or your legal counsel in touch with the City Solicitor’s office to work through the details of the contract.
+- If, after reviewing the contract drafted by our City Solicitor, you have questions or concerns, the city department you are working with will put you or your legal counsel in touch with the City Solicitor’s office to work through the details of the contract.

-If you have questions specific to going through the bid process contact Purchasing Agent Patti Jordan at:
+If you have questions specific to going through the bid process: